GSG-G9/gang-portfolio/README.md

 # gang-portfolio
-This is a our team portfoliofor 'the gang'.
+This is a our team portfolio 'the gang'.